 Keep Your Teaching Skills Sharp

 Purdue consistently ranks among the top universities in the United States—and the College of Engineering is no exception.
-In U.S. News & World Report’s “Best Colleges 2015,” our undergraduate and graduate programs ranked sixth and ninth, respectively.
+In U.S. News & World Report’s “Best Colleges 2016,” our undergraduate and graduate programs ranked ninth and sixth, respectively.
 Why?
 Because we’re revolutionizing our curriculum to prepare students for careers in an increasingly global and fast-changing world.
 And we’re doing it thanks to our faculty and staff’s strong commitment to continuous improvement—and willingness to cut across established boundaries to offer diverse approaches to learning.

 To help you stay up to date on the latest teaching tools and techniques, Purdue offers a variety of programs and initiatives that allow you to share ideas with your peers and experts in specific areas.

 - Center for Instructional Excellence: You can take advantage of the Center’s numerous workshops, teaching tips and tools for gathering student feedback, as well as a test scoring and analysis service.